apple/ccs-caldavtester/README.txt

 	--observer OBSEREVER : specify one or more times to change which classes are used to process log and trace messages during a test.
 The OBSERVER name must be the name of a module in the observers package.
-The default observer is the "log" observer which produces an output similar to Python unit tests.
-The "trace" observer produces an output similar to the original output format.
+The default observer is the "log" observer.
+Available observers are:

+		"log" - produces an output similar to Python unit tests.
+		"trace" - produces an output similar to the original output format.
+		"loadfiles" - prints each test file as it is loaded.
-	The "jsondump" observer prints a JSON representation of the test results.
+		"jsondump" - prints a JSON representation of the test results.

 	file1 file2 ...: a list of test files to execute tests from.